Olympics-China's Games app has security flaws, researchers say | Technology

 A smartphone app built by China to monitor the health of attendees at the Beijing Winter Olympics next month contains security flaws that makes it vulnerable to privacy breaches and hackers, according to a report https://bit.ly/33mqWVC released by Canadian researchers on Tuesday.
 The MY2022 app was built by the Beijing Organising Committee mainly to track and share COVID-19-related medical information among the athletes during the Games.

-A smartphone app built by China to monitor the health of attendees at the Beijing Winter Olympics next month contains security flaws that makes it vulnerable to privacy breaches and hackers, according to a report https://bit.ly/33mqWVC released by Canadian researchers on Tuesday.
+A smartphone app built by China to monitor the health of attendees at the Beijing Winter Olympics next month contains security flaws that make it vulnerable to privacy breaches and hackers, according to a report released by Canadian researchers on Tuesday.

 The International Olympic Committee (IOC) said it had conducted independent assessments on the application and had not found any "critical vulnerabilities".
 "It is not compulsory to install 'My 2022' on cell phones," the IOC said in a statement.